 - Breast Lift / Breast Lift + Augmentation Surgery Surgery

 - Abdominoplasty (Tummy Tuck) Surgery

-- No surcharge for dual plane implant placement (above / under pectoral muscle) – (Bangpakok9 International Hospital only)
+- No surcharge for dual plane implant placement (above / under the muscle)

 - Surgery at one of Thailand’s JCI Internationally Accredited Hospitals in Bangkok or Phuket